-Selling and marketing costs were approximately \$719,000, or 5%, higher in 2011 compared to 2010.
+Selling and marketing costs were approximately \$0.7 million, or 5%, higher in 2011 compared to 2010.
 The increase from 2010 reflects higher salary costs as a result of an increase in headcount for our direct sales organization in the U.S. offset, in part, by lower variable sales compensation due to our lower gross margins.
-The increase also reflects increased headcount as we focus on marketing efforts on building and improving the Active Power brand and expanding our sales organization, particularly in Europe and Asia, to support our direct selling and channel sales activities.
+The increase also reflects increased headcount as we focus on marketing efforts on building and improving our brand and expanding our sales organization, particularly in Europe and Asia, to support our direct selling and channel sales activities.
 We added specific sales resources to support each of our OEM and IT sales channels during 2010 and 2011, which we believe contributed to the improved performance from each of these channels.
-We also incurred additional expenses of approximately \$460,000 related to the closing of our office in Japan in December 2011.
-Selling and marketing expenses also include approximately \$455,000 and \$304,000 of stock-based compensation expense in 2011 and 2010, respectively.
-We anticipate that our selling and marketing expenses will continue to increase as our revenues grow, due to higher variable compensation expense, and as we continue to invest in marketing to grow our global brand awareness.
+We also incurred additional expenses of approximately \$0.5 million related to the closing of our office in Japan in December 2011.
+Selling and marketing expenses also include approximately \$0.5 million and \$0.3 million of stock-based compensation expense in 2011 and 2010, respectively.